demonccc/chef-repo/cookbooks/haproxy2/README.md

 The global and the defaults sections, the listens, the frontends and the backends follow the same rules regarding how the cookbook will generate the configuration file.
-The idea is generate the config file setting attributes in the node, or trhough roles avoiding the templates.
+The idea is generate the config file setting attributes in the node, or through roles avoiding the templates.

 The global and defaults sections are hashes with which their pair of keys and values are the settings that will applied on them.